Bachelor of Music Interdisciplinary Music Studies (Classical)

 Specialization Courses

-Students complete Building the Creative Path, in Year 1.
-This practical, activity-based course explores the key qualities, insights, and skills required to build a career in a creative discipline.
+Students complete Building the Creative Path in Year 1.
+This practical, activity-based course explores some key qualities, insights, and skills required to build a career in a creative discipline.
 Students will learn how to develop ambitious, flexible, and realistic professional goals that align with their interests, and how to identify and connect to the people and opportunities most likely to support them.
-Creative Identities in Music I is required in Year 2, where students will continue to explore how life experiences can both facilitate and hinder creative expression, and work to develop tangible artefacts representing our most authentic and unique professional voices.
+Creative Identities in Music I is required in Year 2, where students explore how different life experiences shape creative expression differently.
+Students develop tangible artefacts throughout this course which represent their most authentic and unique voices.

 Music & Breadth Electives

-Interdisciplinary Music Studies requires the completion of a specific number of Music Electives, Free Electives and Breadth Electives.
-A Music Elective is any Faculty of Music course (excluding Basic Music Courses) that is not required for the program.
-A Breadth Elective is a course offered by the Faculty of Arts & Science; however, up to one full credit of designated Music courses can be counted towards this requirement.
-Free Electives, can either be any combination of Music and/or Arts & Science electives.
+Interdisciplinary Music Studies requires the completion of a specific number of electives in three categories: Music Electives, Free Electives and Breadth Electives.
+A Music Elective is any Faculty of Music course (excluding any Basic Music Course) that is not required for the program.
+A Breadth Elective is a course offered by the Faculty of Arts & Science (up to one full credit of designated Music courses can be counted towards this requirement).
+Free Electives can be any combination of Music and/or Arts & Science electives.

 Options within the Degree